prisma-archive/graphcool-templates/auth/auth0/README.md

 ![](./docs/settings.png)

-  * In Advanced Settings Section - OAuth tab set JWT Signature Algorithm to value *RS256*
+  * In Advanced Settings Section - OAuth tab set JWT Signature Algorithm to value *RS256* and turn on the OIDC Conformant swith.

 ![](./docs/advanced-settings-oauth.png)

-  * In Advanced Settings Section - Grant Types tab leave only *Implicit* and *Password* grant types enabled
+  * In Advanced Settings Section - Grant Types tab only leave the *Implicit* grant type enabled.

 ![](./docs/advanced-settings-grant.png)

 ### 4. Deploy the service

-*Make sure the `AUTH0_DOMAIN` and `AUTH0_CLIENT_ID` environment variables are properly set before running the command below.*
+*Make sure the `AUTH0_DOMAIN` and `AUTH0_API_IDENTIFIER` environment variables are properly set before running the command below.
+The `AUTH0_API_IDENTIFIER` should match the identifier set in 3.1 Create an API*

 Finally, you need to install the [node dependencies](./package.json#L2) and apply all the changes you just made by deploying the service: